flashxio/FlashX-doc/pages/FlashX-Quick-Start-Guide.md

 [here](https://www.digitalocean.com/community/tutorials/how-to-set-up-r-on-ubuntu-14-04)
 to upgrade the R framework before installing `devtools`.

-### Install FlashR
+### Install FlashR & FlashGraphR from Github directly
-FlashR is uploaded to a [Github](https://github.com/flashxio/FlashR) repo.
+FlashR is uploaded to a [Github](https://github.com/flashxio/FlashR) repo and FlashGraphR is uploaded to a [Github](https://github.com/flashxio/FlashGraphR) repo.
-We can install FlashR in R with [devtools](https://cran.r-project.org/web/packages/devtools/index.html) as follows.
+We can install FlashR & FlashGraphR in R with [devtools](https://cran.r-project.org/web/packages/devtools/index.html) as follows.

 ```R